 By Taylor J.

-Money issues are what drove me to the ADHD spouses support group, and what drove my husband to treatment.
+ADHD marriage and money.
+Whew.
+Money issues within my marriage are what drove me to the ADHD spouses support group, and what drove my husband to treatment.
 This season in our dual-AHDD marriage was long, and it was terrifying.
 It nearly drove us to divorce, twice.

 I’m so glad this chapter exists.
 But I may need to step aside a couple of times and breathe into a paper bag.

 Did I mention my husband has a PhD in math?
 Yet he, as well as many other adults with ADHD, have serious money-management challenges.